Exodus 6

 these [are] that Moses and Aaron.

 This genealogy is intentionally partial.
-It begins to list the sons of Jacob (the 12 tribes of Israel), but stops at Levi, the third son, to expand on his descendants.
-The purpose here is to identify the lineage of Moses and Aaron.
-Complete lists of the 12 tribes are given elsewhere. eg., Ex 1:1-5; Num 26 (where Levi is listed separately)
+It begins to list the sons of Jacob (the 12 tribes of Israel), but stops at Levi (Jacob's the third son), to expand on his descendants.
+The purpose is to show the lineage of Moses and Aaron, in order to establish their authority in their important leadership roles.
+More complete lists of the 12 tribes are given elsewhere. eg., Ex 1:1-5; Numbers ch.
+26 (where Levi's descendants are listed separately, because, by that time, the Levites had been set apart for priestly service)

 6:28 And it came to pass on the day [when] the LORD spake unto Moses in the land of Egypt,